BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - MUST set the payment state to `REFUNDED`.

-> **Rationale required_onchain_block_confirmations** This is the main risk management tool for the LSP. `required_onchain_block_confirmations` is the LSPs best estimation on how many confirmations it requires.
-The estimation may change over time though so and a LSP MAY mark a transaction as confirmed ealier or later.
+**0conf risk management**

+Every LSP that accepts 0conf transactions is responsible to do their own risk management. `minimum_onchain_payment_confirmations` and `minimum_fee_for_0conf` are the risk management tools the LSP has.
+The main risk lies in the fact that the client can double spend the onchain payment.
+Opening a 0conf channel is not risky for the LSP anymore if the LSP is sure of the onchain payment.

+`minimum_onchain_payment_confirmations` and `minimum_fee_for_0conf` are the best estimations the LSP makes at the time of the order creation.
+These estimations MAY changed over time so the LSP MAY confirm a transaction ealier or later.
+Therefore, the client MUST NOT rely on the LSP confirming the transaction within the given time frame.

 ### 4 Channel Open

 The LSP MUST open the channel under the following conditions:
-- The payment arrived and is in state `HOLD` or `PAID`.
+- The payment arrived and is in state `HOLD` (lightning) or `PAID` (onchain).

 **LSP**
 - MUST wait for a peer connection before attempting a channel open.
 - MUST attempt a channel open.
-    - MUST respect the `announce` flag.
+    - MUST respect the `announceChannel` flag.
     - MUST open the channel with a capacity of `lsp_balance_sat` + `client_balance_sat`.
         - MAY overprovision.
     - MUST push `client_balance_sat` to the client.
         - MAY overprovision.
     - MUST use a high enough onchain fee rate to ensure the funding transaction confirms within `confirms_within_blocks` after the client paid the order.
         - MAY overprovision.
-- MUST send `channel_ready` after the funding transaction has `minimum_depth` confirmations.
+- MUST send `channel_ready` after the funding transaction has `minimum_depth_channel` confirmations.
 - MUST allow zero channel reserves if `supports_zero_channel_reserve`.

-In case the channel open succeeded
+In case the channel open succeeds
 - MUST set open.state to `SUCCESS`.
 - MUST update the channel object.